nextauthjs/next-auth/www/docs/configuration/options.md

 This is an advanced option and using it is not recommended as you may break authentication or introduce security flaws into your application.

 You can specify one or more cookies with custom properties, but if you specify custom options for a cookie you must provided all the options for it.
-You will also likely want to create condtional behaviour to support local development (e.g. setting `secure: false` and not using cookie prefixes on localhost URLs).
+You will also likely want to create conditional behaviour to support local development (e.g. setting `secure: false` and not using cookie prefixes on localhost URLs).

 **For example:**